 TIP #4: Don’t worry about speed for the AP Language exam until March.

-Concern yourself with their close reading skills, documentation skills, and composition skills until then.
+Concern yourself with their close reading skills and composition skills until then.
 That doesn’t mean they should get an hour to answer ten questions, but the super-tight time constraints don’t need to be put on until the spring.

 TIP #5: Beginning in March, work on pacing.

 On the exam, they will have 60 minutes answer 23-25 reading questions and 20-22 writing questions.

 Work on quick elimination.
 Three of the five answers should be relatively “easy” to eliminate, but there will always be one that is a close second, a not-quite-there distractor that, if chosen, is evidence of (usually) a misreading of the text.
 This is also known as a foil.
 If students can get faster at eliminating the three “easy” ones, then spending one minute(ish) on a question is achievable.